Galleries and Urban Vibes: Moscow’s Art Districts

 Steel, style, and a new creative hub

 Once a Soviet metallurgy institute, Supermetal has been transformed into a striking creative-business space, where Stalinist Empire architecture meets modern minimalism.
-Inside, you’ll find design studios, digital agencies, and a vibrant public lobby offering books from Respublika, contemporary art galleries, and one of Moscow’s standout cafés — Chelovek i Parokhod (People & Steamboat).
-Whether you’re here to admire the architecture, network with creative minds, or just soak up the vibe, Supermetal delivers — and in summer, the courtyard comes alive with open‑air parties.
+It’s often highlighted in Moscow architecture tours as an example of how historic Moscow sights are being reimagined for a new generation.
+Inside, you’ll find design studios, digital agencies, and a vibrant public lobby offering books from Respublika shop, contemporary art galleries, and one of Moscow’s standout cafés — Chelovek i Parokhod (People & Steamboat).
+For those exploring the Moscow cafes guide or looking into the city’s creative spaces, this spot blends work, culture, and lifestyle in one place.
+Whether you’re here to admire the architecture, network with creative minds, or just soak up the vibe, Supermetal delivers — and in summer, the courtyard comes alive with open-air parties.

 Address: 9/23 Bldg.
 3, 2nd Baumanskaya St.